 Dental crowns are a fixed prosthetic device cemented in place onto existing teeth or implants.
 Unlike dentures, you don’t need to remove and clean these daily.
 Only a dentist can remove a dental crown.

 Dental crowns, sometimes also known as “caps” are used when a tooth is badly damaged but still in place.
 A crown is a hollow, artificial tooth that is created to sit on top of your damaged one to improve the appearance, shape or alignment.
 Crowns look and function very much like a natural tooth.
 At Advanced Dental Arts, our Winnipeg dentists use porcelain crowns as it provides the same hardness level as tooth enamel, giving your crown better longevity.

 The most common reasons your Winnipeg dentist may recommend a crown include:

 - Replacing a large filling when the amount of tooth left is minimal

 - Attaching a bridge

-- Cover a tooth after a root canal treatment
+- Covering a tooth after a root canal treatment

-How many appointments are needed for a crown?
+How many appointments are needed for dental crowns?

 How long does a dental crown last?

-A crown can last for 30 or more years if you take proper care of them!
-Treat a crown as you would your other teeth – brush and floss daily, but be careful to not bite down on hard objects or use your teeth to open or cut things.
+With proper care, a crown can last 30 years or more.
+Brush and floss daily, as you would with your other teeth.
+Be careful to not bite down on hard objects or use your teeth to open or cut things.